 Our Small Cap strategy seeks long-term capital appreciation.
 The portfolio managers invest primarily in equity securities of small capitalization companies.
-The portfolio managers may also make limited investments in midsized companies.
-The portfolio managers follow a value discipline in selecting securities and seek to purchase securities at discounts to their assessment of the companies' intrinsic value.
+The portfolio managers may also make limited investments in mid-sized companies.
+The portfolio managers follow a core discipline in selecting securities and seek to purchase securities at discounts to their assessment of the companies' intrinsic value.